 In addition to that, you get paid on a monthly basis.

-Spotify attempted to enter this space by launching a separate “Spotify for Artists” feature that allowed you to set up your own artist profile, manage it, upload music and keep a track of the engagement.
+Spotify entered this space by launching “Spotify for Artists.”
+With Spotify for Artists, you can set up and manage your own artist profile, upload music, and track engagement.